OpenKinect/libfreenect2/README.md

 Either your device is connected to an USB2-only port (see above), or you don't have permissions to access the device.
 On Linux, try running Protonect as root (e.g. using `sudo`).
 If that fixes things, place `rules/90-kinect2.rules` into `/etc/udev/rules.d/` and re-plug the device.

+On Linux, also check `dmesg`.
+If there are warnings like `usb 4-1.1: Not enough bandwidth for new device state.` it means the hardware does not have the capacity for USB3 even if it claims so, or its capacity is not well supported.

 On Mac OS X, open "System Information" from Spotlight, go to the USB section, and verify "Xbox NUI Sensor" is under "USB 3.0 SuperSpeed Bus" not "High-Speed Bus".
 If this is not the case, try unplugging the Kinect from power source with the USB cable connected, and plug the power again, then verify.

 ### I'm getting lots of USB transfer errors, and/or only blank windows.